continuous-symmetry-measure/proteincsm/README.md

 ### INSTALLATION

-CSM can be installed using:
+ProteinCSM can be installed using:

 `pip install proteincsm`